qredo/signing-agent/docs/usage.md

 - Either put the file in its default location of ~/.oci/config or put it in a custom location and set env var OCI_CONFIG_FILE to the full path including the filename
 - Create a vault and copy the OCID to the config file for the vault setting
-- Create an encryption key (AES or RSA) in the vault, copy it's OCID to the config secret_encryption_key setting
+- Create an encryption key (AES or RSA) in the vault, copy it's OCID to the config secretEncryptionKey setting
 - Copy the compartment OCID from the compartment where the vault was created
 - Set a secret name where the signing agent will store its configuration and keys
 - Start the signing agent and register an agent using the API